 Yard sign—This is the unsung hero of your home security system.
 Most burglars will pass up your home if they see a yard sign out front.
 They want an easier target, and a home security system complicates things.

-Security cameras—These will be classified as interior or exterior cameras.
-Exterior cameras are manufactured to withstand elements such as snow or rain, while interior cameras aren't.
+Security cameras—Security cameras will be classified as interior or exterior cameras.
+An exterior security camera is manufactured to withstand elements such as snow or rain, while an interior camera isn't.
 In most cases, you should be able to monitor video surveillance from a security app and even store footage for a regular fee, but it depends on the company and package.

 Home automation is becoming much more popular as it becomes more affordable.
 Home automation includes tools such as light control, remote door locks, thermostat control, doorbell cameras, and even small appliance activation all from a mobile app.
 These devices can communicate with your mobile app and each other using advanced z-wave technology.
 However, it's important to know that these features are almost never standard with basic alarm systems.
 Chances are that you'll have to purchase an advanced system from your home security provider if you want to have home automation functionality.
 Most of these tools such as smart lights and remote locks operate on a Wi-Fi connection so they won't function if the power is out.

-If you decide that home automation is for you, ask your preferred home security provider what packages it offers.
+If you decide that home automation is for you, ask your preferred home security provider what packages and home automation devices it offers.
 When it comes to home automation, not every company is created equal, and some companies will be able to offer you more options than others.

 While no home security system is 100 percent effective against home invasion, the presence of a security system is enough to deter most would-be burglars.
 On the off chance that a home invader breaks into a protected home, a professional monitoring station will alert both the homeowner and the authorities within seconds.
 In most cases, police will arrive on the scene within minutes of a trigger event.